Lemonpeel angelfish: Distribution

-The lemonpeel angelfish is found in the Indo-Pacific, the core of its distribution is in the Central Pacific from the Ryukyu Islands and Ogasawara Islands of Southern Japan in the north, east to the Tuamotu Islands and south to Australia.
-It occurs around some Indian Ocean islands too.
-In Australia it occurs from the northern Great Barrier Reef south to Moreton Bay in Queensland and the Solitary Islands in New South Wales.
+The lemonpeel angelfish is found in the Indo-Pacific; the core of its distribution is in the Central Pacific from the Ryukyu Islands and Ogasawara Islands of Southern Japan in the north, east to the Tuamotu Islands and south to Australia.
+It also occurs around some Indian Ocean islands.
+In Australia, it occurs from the northern Great Barrier Reef south to Moreton Bay in Queensland and the Solitary Islands in New South Wales.
 In addition, it is found off Lord Howe Island in the Tasman Sea and the Australian Indian Ocean territories of Christmas Island and Cocos (Keeling) Islands.
-Records from some parts of the western Pacific Ocean are likely to refer to vagrants.
+Sightings in parts of the western Pacific Ocean likely represent vagrants rather than established populations.
 It is absent from Hawaii and Johnston Atoll.